gritaran_piedras

 José Ramón Isasi.
 Pamplona, October 16, 2025.

-José Ramón Isasi holds a PhD in Chemistry from the University of the Basque Country, specializing in Chemistry of Macromolecules.
-He was researcher at Florida State University (1995-1998).
-His research work has focused on the study of polymer blends, polyolefin crystallization, adsorbent resins, encapsulation, and self-assembled gels.
+José Ramón Isasi holds a Ph.D. in Chemical Sciences from the University of the Basque Country, specializing in Chemistry of macromolecules.
+He was researcher at Florida State University (1995–1998).
+His research has focused on the study of polymer blends, the crystallization of polyolefins, adsorbent resins, encapsulation, and self-assembled gels.
 He has extensive experience in knowledge dissemination activities aimed at a wide range of audiences.
-He is currently also the Associate Dean Office of Academic Affairs the School Sciences at the University of Navarra.
+He is currently also the Associate Dean Office of Academic Affairs the School of Science the University of Navarra.

 summary